-During the Pilot Phase, ELSO identified two primary modes of ECLS team staffing.
-Each model factors the number of ECLS patients currently in-house and anticipated volume.
-A common model is n+1, where the number of ECLS Specialists in-house equals the number of patients currently on ECLS plus one.
-Each ECLS Specialist is assigned to an ECLS Patient in a 1:1 ratio, with the additional ECLS Specialist being available for any ECLS initiations or accepted transfers.
-Centers utilizing an n+1 model will have a core group of ECLS Specialists to ensure adequate amounts of bedside clinical time and re-training as appropriate.
-Additional ECLS Specialists will only be onboarded when ECLS volumes or acuity warrants additional hires.
-Many centers utilize this model.
+N+1 Model: The number of ECLS Specialists in-house equals the number of patients currently on ECLS plus one.
+Each ECLS Specialist is assigned to an ECLS Patient in a 1:1 ratio, with the additional ECLS Specialist being available for any initiations or accepted transfers.
+Centers utilizing an n+1 model will have a core group of ECLS Specialists to ensure adequate clinical time and re-training as appropriate.
+Additional ECLS Specialists will only be onboarded when ECLS volumes or acuity warrants.

-Flexible staffing models are also used, rotating between 2:1 and 3:2 ECLS Specialist-to-Patient ratio depending on acuity and the input from the bedside team.
-This flexible model requires many ECLS Specialists who are also trained in standard critical care and/or can otherwise be assigned to another care area if ECLS volumes are lower.
-The benefit of a flexible staffing model is that the ECLS team can readily pull additional trained ECLS staff in times of surge or high acuity.
-Centers should ensure that trained ECLS Specialists receive adequate bedside clinical time.
-Flexible models can be appropriate for centers with wide variations in ECLS volume and/or a large corps of trained ECLS Specialists.
+Flexible Staffing Model: Flexible staffing models typically rotate between 2:1 and 3:2 ECLS Specialist-to-Patient ratio depending on acuity and the input from the bedside team.
+This flexible model requires a team of ECLS Specialists who are also trained in standard critical care.
+This model allows ECLS Specialists to support other care areas if ECLS volumes are lower.
+Flexible staffing models allow an ECLS program to pull additional trained ECLS staff as needed.
+Flexible models can be appropriate for centers with wide variations in ECLS volume.